 Who’s ready for a Joshua Tree day trip adventure?!
 I have to confess it took me a long time to visit Joshua Tree National Park in California, because I wasn’t sure it was worth it.
 It’s just a bunch of weird-looking trees?
 That doesn’t sound like anything special.
 How wrong I was!

-Joshua Tree Day Trip: Getting Here from Major Cities
+Joshua Tree Directions from Major Cities (Los Angeles, Las Vegas)

 The closest major city to Joshua Tree is Palm Springs.
 It’s only an hour by car from Palm Springs to the northern Joshua Tree entrance via Route 62.

 From downtown Los Angeles, you’re looking at two hours and 15 minutes on I-10, if there’s no traffic.
 I highly suggest leaving before 6 am to avoid the morning rush hour freeway madness.
 And return back to LA in the evening, after rush hour.

 The drive from San Diego is about 2.5 hours, but again you’ll have to consider traffic.
 So leave early!
 From Las Vegas, the drive is 3.5 hours, and from Phoenix it’s 4.5 hours.
 Folks coming from those cities probably won’t be able to do a proper day trip and may have to stay overnight instead.